VergilOP/Note/University/2nd/Security and Networks/PastPaper/PastExamQuestions1.md

             6s message=’”.$message.”’
 WHERE user=’”.$user.”’”);
             7s $row = mysqli_fetch_array($result);
             8s if (!empty($row)) {
             9s  echo ”Your message: ”.$message.” has been added”;
             10s }
             11s ?>
         ```
         Describe four security weaknesses in this website, how they might be exploited and rank them in order of severity
         > The provided code has several security vulnerabilities:
         >
         >     a.
 The code is vulnerable to Cross-site Scripting (XSS) attacks because it does not validate or sanitize the message input from the user, which is then echoed back to the user.
-An attacker could inject malicious scripts in the message field, which would then be executed in the user's browser when the message is displayed.
         >
         >     b.
 The password field is sent as plain text using the GET method, which means the password could be exposed in the URL and server logs, and could be intercepted by network eavesdroppers.
         >
         >     c.
 The code is vulnerable to SQL Injection because it concatenates user-supplied input (message and user) into an SQL query without sanitization or parameterization.
-This could allow an attacker to alter the structure of the SQL query and manipulate the database.
         >
         >     d.
 There's no authentication or authorization check before updating the message in the database.
 Any user could update messages of any other user, leading to unauthorized data access and modification.
     3. Provide fixes for the security weaknesses you have identified.